StevenG777/BuildProject-JSON-Graph-Visualizer/README.md

 ## Functionalities
 - **Upload**: Upload JSON file to visualize its data
 - **Visualize**: Visualize the hierarchical structure of the JSON data including the attribute names and data type using MaterialUI Tree View
+- **More Visualize**: Visualization using D3 Tidy Tree/Clustering Tree
 - **Hierarchical Level**: Inspect the hierarchical level of specific data attribute by hovering on it
 - **Expand**: Expand a specific level of JSON hierarchy in the visualization
 - **Expand All**: Expand all the levels of JSON hierarchy in the visualization